 I first learned of Last Tango in Halifax last year via Nicola Walker’s fan site, as I’ve been a long time fan of her work.
 In December, I ordered the DVDs from Amazon.co.uk (I have a multi-regional player, so no problems with international discs), and I could barely wait for it to arrive.

 Caroline (Sarah Lancashire), Celia’s daughter, is the Headmistress of an independent school, and has two teenage sons.
-Her husband, John (Tony Gardner) had left her for another woman, Judith (Ronnie Ancona) and is now looking to get back in to her good graces.
+Her husband, John (Tony Gardner) had left her for another woman, Judith (Ronnie Ancona) and has returned, looking to get back in to Caroline’s good graces.
 During the time that John left, Caroline was befriended by Kate McKenzie (Nina Sosanya), and developed feelings for, but it’s not all smooth sailing.
 On the other end of the connection, Alan’s daughter, Gillian (Nicola Walker) is a widow herself – her husband having committed suicide ten years prior, and she’s raising their 16 year-old son; Gillian’s choices in relationships are interesting, and for which comes some stress.